phuonganh-38/deep-learning-diagnosis-melanoma/README.md

 Melanoma is one of the most aggressive types of skin cancer.
 Early and accurate diagnosis is essential for effective treatment and improved patient outcomes.
 This project leverages deep learning to classify images as melanoma or non-melanoma, aiming to support dermatologists in making more accurate diagnostic decisions.

-## **Introduction**

-Melanoma is a highly aggressive form of skin cancer, where early diagnosis significantly improves patient outcomes.
-This project develops a deep learning-based system to differentiate between melanoma and non-melanoma skin lesions, using the **HAM10000** dataset—a widely recognized resource in dermatology research.

 ## **Key objectives**